 How Do You Know if You Have Phenylketonuria?

 When my daughter was born, like all other babies her heel was pricked and a few drops of blood were whisked away to some unknown lab.
 A few days later, we got the call...
 "Your daughter may have some issues.
 We are sending you to Riley Children's Hospital in Indianapolis for further testing."
 Our hearts sank.
 Tears flowed.
 We immediately jumped on the internet to investigate what fate held for our child.

 My daughter was diagnosed with Phenylketonuria (also called PKU).
 To sum it all up, PKU is a genetic metabolic disorder in which her little body can’t break down an amino acid called phenylalanine.
 Amino acids help build protein in your body.
 Without treatment, phenylalanine builds up in the blood and causes mental and physical health problems.

-We have to limit the amount of protein she ingests and because aspartame has high amounts of phenylalanine in it, the artificial sweetener is off limits.
-Over a year later, and my little Phenylketonuric is happy and healthy.
-She eats a diet similar to what most of us should eat - high in fruits, veggies and super grains and low in meat.
+We have to limit the amount of protein she ingests and because aspartame has high amounts of phenylalanine in it, the artificial sweetener is off-limits.
+Over a year later, my little Phenylketonuric is happy and healthy.
+She eats a diet similar to what most of us should eat - high in fruits, veggies, and super grains and low in meat.
 We sneak a hot dog now and then - she produces more of the enzyme needed to break down phenylalanine than some with PKU so occasional high protein days are okay.

 We are grateful that we can control her disorder with diet and thankful to the folks at Riley for their kindness and expertise.
 She is lucky that her diet is pretty normal.
 Those who deal with Classic PKU, have to follow a much stricter diet and use replacement food that eliminates the phe.
 They also have to be careful since their diet consists mainly of carbs, and weight gain can be an issue.
 We go to church with a young man who was diagnosed with Classic PKU.
 He's happy, healthy, funny, and strong as an ox.